 - Write about your experiences and share the knowledge you have as an opinion leader.

-- Build an online community or membership that collects recurring revenue.
+- Build a private online community that collects recurring revenue.

-Build Your Nest Egg With Paid Memberships Pro
+Build Your Nest Egg With a Membership Site

-Paid Memberships Pro (PMPro) is an open source WordPress plugin that has the necessary features to turn your WordPress website into a Membership Site.
+Paid Memberships Pro (PMPro) is an open source WordPress plugin that has the necessary features to turn any WordPress website into a Membership Site.

 What exactly is a Membership Site?